SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY

 There are differing opinions as to whether abuse done to oneself is a safeguarding issue (note that ‘self-neglect’ has now been added as a category of abuse).
 We can all be guilty of not looking after ourselves properly, so it is difficult to put safeguards around this topic.
 However, please see below for guidance on two of the most common issues we may come across:

 1) Should there be suspicion or disclosure of worsening SELF abuse, this should also be recorded as an incident.
-Many of our tenants may display self-harming behaviours at referral stage such as eating disorders, cutting, risky or addictive behaviour.
-If anyone has concerns that a tenant’s ‘normal’ behaviour is worsening, they should discuss this with the Empowerment Worker assigned and agree on a course of action.
+Some individuals may display self-harming behaviours at referral stage such as eating disorders, cutting, risky or addictive behaviour.
+If anyone has concerns that an individual’s ‘normal’ behaviour is worsening, they should discuss this with the assigned EHG employee and agree on a course of action.
 It is worthy to note that those who self-harm often say it keeps them safe, as they find a release afterwards and it is actually a coping mechanism.
-Whereas, a relapse on hard drugs definitely increases the risk element around that tenant (and the safety of the property) due the chaotic nature of those engaging in no-prescribed medications.
-Ideally, a plan of action made in agreement with the tenant should be made at referral stage, so should risk increase, all parties know how to proceed.
+Whereas, a relapse on hard drugs definitely increases the risk element around that individual due the chaotic nature of those engaging in no-prescribed medications.
+Ideally, a plan of action made in agreement with the individual should be made at referral stage, so should risk increase, all parties know how to proceed.

 Local Authorities have been designated as the lead agencies with responsibility for co-ordinating a response to allegations or concerns of abuse.

-Referrals can be made by the EHG staff member most heavily involved or the designated Safeguarding Lead, who is the Chief Executive, Matthieu Lambert.
+Referrals can be made by the EHG staff member most heavily involved or the designated Safeguarding Lead.

 Staff should work within the following timescales for reporting allegations or suspicions of abuse: